ccall48/chirpstack-hpr/README.md

 1. get python working with helium-crypto.rs and helium/proto to make changes directly over the wire. thanks to groot for getting the inital rpc working for signing changes [helium-iot-config-py](https://github.com/mawdegroot/helium-iot-config-py)

-2. external integrations to account for by device and by tenant dc usage. currently supports aws sqs & postgres.
+2. external integrations to account for by device and by tenant dc usage. currently supports aws sqs, postgres and http (using rpc).

 ## Create chirpstack integration database.
 - This step is no longer required, a sepreate table will be created in the regular postgres db to keep a synced record of